Oh sweet MRR! The yardstick of progress for a SaaS / subscription / membership / recurring revenue business.

 Pandora is a character from Greek mythology.

-Prometheus stole fire from heaven, as a punishment, Zeus (the king of the gods) presented Pandora to Prometheus’ brother Epimetheus.
+Prometheus stole fire from heaven, and as a punishment, Zeus (the king of the gods) presented Pandora to Prometheus’ brother Epimetheus.

-Today, the idiom “to open a Pandora’s box” means to do or start something that causes many great and unexpected troubles.
+Today, the idiom “to open Pandora’s box” means to do or start something that causes many great and unexpected troubles.
 It’s similar in meaning to “opening a can of worms”.